junior-devleague/network-survival-kit/README.md

 ## Setup:
  - Each tool will have its own python file.
- - Tools must be coded using pyton 3.6.
+ - Tools must be coded using python 3.6.

 ## Required Tooling/Specs